Learning Experiences for Children, Families and Students

 Mounts Botanical Garden offers unique programs for children and families as well as educational experiences for students in grades K-12.

 Join us on your educational journey as we take learning about plant science outside the traditional classroom and into the garden!
 Teachers and students are invited to Mounts Botanical Garden for fun, hands-on programs developed to deepen our understanding and connection to our environment.
 Here we will focus on Florida Standards aimed at objective based learning.

-Treasure Trek Scavenger Hunt (self-guided tour) – Study the map, solve the riddles, and follow the clues that will guide your class through the Garden, making beautiful botanical discoveries along the way.
+Treasure Trek Scavenger Hunt (Grades 3 – 12; self-guided tour) – Study the map, solve the riddles, and follow the clues that will guide your class through the Garden, making beautiful botanical discoveries along the way.
 This program has students working as a team to solve the puzzles and find success.
 Teachers are given background information to help them with the hunt and to engage students with fun, extended learning opportunities with each find.
-Vocabulary lists and pre/post visit activity suggestions are included upon booking.
+Study guides, vocabulary lists and pre/post visit activities are included upon booking.
 If you are interested in learning more, please contact Diane, Youth Programs Manager at DRobaina@pbcgov.org or call 561-233-1755 to leave a voicemail.